 Perspectives on Branding and Identity from Franke+Fiorella

-When you think through all the items and products out there that sport your brand, the idea of making the investment to redesign your brand’s visual identity may seem like it’s the last thing you want to do.
+When you consider all the items and products that carry your brand identity, the idea of making the investment to redesign your brand’s visual identity may seem like it’s the last thing you want to do.
 Yet many forge ahead and are glad they did.
 Why?
-A new image or updated identity system is often just the move that improves your performance and increases your relevance in the marketplace at a time when others are retreating.
+A new image or updated identity system is often just the move that improves your brand's perception and increases your relevance in the marketplace.
 It helps you stand apart and lead.

 How do you know when it’s time?
 Here are six solid reasons to revitalize your brand or corporate identity:

 1. You want to signal change.
-You have a new CEO or other key leader.
+You have a new CEO or other new leader that's reshaping your brand.
 The company’s capabilities have expanded.
 Or, you’ve made a strategic change in how you do business.

 2. Your identity no longer reflects who you are or what you do.
 A series of seismic shifts or incremental changes over the years may have made your current identity outdated.
 Perhaps a recent acquisition is complicating the brand structure or company culture and requires a reorganization.
-At some point you may realize you’ve reached “adult” status in your firm’s lifecycle; you’re no longer the newbie on the block.
-Any of these can happen at one time or another over the life of a brand, prompting the need to assess how well your current identity is serving the brand.
+At some point you may realize you’ve reached “adult” status in your organization's lifecycle; you’re no longer the new kid on the block.
+Any of these scenarios can happen at one time or another over the life of a brand, prompting the need to assess how well your current identity is serving the brand.

 4. Your competitors are leap-frogging your brand and making you appear out of date, or worse...forgotten.
-If everyone else has donned a new suit to land the job, you may stick out like a sore thumb in yesterday’s threads.
+If everyone else has donned a new suit to land the job, you may look a bit dated in yesterday’s threads.
 If the competition is speaking loudly, you might appear to be hiding in the wings.
-Audit the competitive landscape, define your niche, and redesign your brand to increase relevance.
+Audit the competitive landscape, define your niche, and redesign your brand identity to increase relevance.

 5. You are expanding geographically.
 Companies expanding their markets on a national or global scale usually need to adapt their messaging and visual assets to address a multicultural customer base.
-As mentioned in identityWise before, it is critical to be culturally astute.
+As mentioned in previous identityWise® issues, it is critical to be culturally astute.